PrestaShop/prestashop.github.io/news/_posts/2016-02-04-new-theme-1-7-introduction.markdown

 ## What's next?

-The new default theme is still work in progress — and the Starter Theme is being fine-tuned throughout its development.
+The new default theme is still a work in progress — and the Starter Theme is being fine-tuned throughout its development.
 Both will be released in beta at the same time that PrestaShop 1.7 beta version.
 Soon, then!

 We want this to be a community effort!
 All your comments and feedbacks are welcome, and we will be glad to hear them.
-Come talk to use on the [Gitter channel](https://gitter.im/PrestaShop/StarterTheme), and if you have a good idea for [the Starter Theme](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme) or [the default theme](https://github.com/PrestaShop/PrestaShop/tree/feat/classic), don't hesitate to make a PR on their respective GitHub repository!
+Come talk to us on the [Gitter channel](https://gitter.im/PrestaShop/StarterTheme), and if you have a good idea for [the Starter Theme](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme) or [the default theme](https://github.com/PrestaShop/PrestaShop/tree/feat/classic), don't hesitate to make a PR on their respective GitHub repository!

 <div class="alert alert-note" role="alert">
 Currently, the two themes are in their own branches, which is not ideal for contributors who work from the main `develop` branch.
 We're doing our best to get everything merged into the `develop` as soon as possible.
 It should happen over the coming days.